VATThe page was last modified:

 If the turnover for a fiscal year (12 months) is less than SEK 30 000, you are not obliged to register for VAT.
 Please note that if you are a foreign company without a fixed establishment in Sweden, you must register for VAT in any case from the first SEK.

 VAT is rated at 25, 12 and 6 per cent

 There are three tax rates for VAT.

 - 25 per cent VAT is the general tax rate, which applies to most goods and services.

-- 12 per cent VAT is charged on foodstuffs, hotels and artists' own sales of works of art, for example.
+- 12 per cent VAT is charged on foodstuffs, hotels, and artists' own sales of works of art.

-- 6 per cent VAT rate applies to newspapers, magazines, books, passenger transport (taxis, buses, flights and trains) in Sweden and concerts etc.
+- 6 per cent VAT rate applies to newspapers, magazines, books, passenger transport (taxis, buses, flights and trains) in Sweden and concerts.

 When you add VAT, you must add it to the total amount paid by the customer for goods or services, excluding any interest charged.

 Deductions for input VAT